PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***How it works***:

-When the user clicks on the icon, it displays the order&#39;s preview below the line selected.
+When the user clicks on the icon, it displays the order's preview below the line selected.
 The order preview lists the following information: the invoice address, the shipping address, the customer details, the carrier details (and the tracking ID when available) and the products' list.

 ![](RackMultipart20200512-4-1tjtyoa_html_a1644e9702a7fb4f.png)